emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Battle Medecine
 Heal\
 1 action\
 You can patch up wounds, even in combat.
-Attempt a DC 15 Medecine check.
+Attempt a DC 15 Medicine check.
 On a success, a target within 2m of you regains 4d8+4 hp.
 On a critical success, the target regains 6d8+6 hp.

+At 7th level and 15th level, the healing increases by 3d8, or 6d8 on a Critical Success.

 You can use this Flourish once per day.